 At Rhug, we manage an estate that is committed to an environmentally sustainable way of caring for the land under the organic system.
 The uniqueness of Rhug is the total control over the whole system from livestock in the field to the finished meat on your plate.
-From our team of shepherds and herdsman to our butchers and shop staff, we are dedicated to providing you with an unrivaled eating experience.
-Our none GM (genetically modified), low-stress system ensures a complete on-farm process resulting in some of the lowest food product miles in the industry, another secret to the tenderness, flavour and succulence of Rhug meat.
+From our team of shepherds and herdsman to our butchers and shop staff, we are dedicated to providing you with an unrivalled eating experience.
+Our non-GM (genetically modified), low-stress system ensures a complete on-farm process giving us some of the lowest food product miles in the industry, another secret to the tenderness, flavour and succulence of Rhug meat.

 Why are more people choosing Organic?

 Rhug organic beef is sourced from our national award-winning Aberdeen Angus herd crossed with Stabiliser bulls, located on our coastal farm near Caernarfon, where we have up to 1,000 cattle and calves.
 The famous Aberdeen Angus breed is renowned for its quality and flavour due to high levels of marbling within the muscle.
 Our calves are weaned at around ten months of age, and then transferred to our main farm at Rhug for finishing.
-The breed is also known for its ability to finish off grass-fed at around two years of age.
-Although primarily grass fed we do supplement this at the finishing stage with our own home grown organic cereals.
+The breed is noted for its ability to finish off grass-fed at around two years of age.
+While primarily grass fed, we do supplement this at the finishing stage with our own home grown organic cereals.
 Our beef is aged for 35 days in our dry ageing chamber lined with Himalayan salt blocks, butchered, packed and dispatched on site and overall produced in accordance with Soil Association rules, one of the highest welfare standards in the UK.

 Organic Welsh Inland Lamb